-Our skin is the reflection of our diet and lifestyle.
-So, whether you are leading a healthy or unhealthy lifestyle, your skin will show it.
+Our skin reflects our diet and lifestyle.
+Whether you lead a healthy or unhealthy lifestyle, your skin will show it.

 List of worst foods for skin